Hua-Zhou/aw-area51/README.md

 ## Julia

-Julia v1.1.1 is available.
+- Julia v1.1.1 is available.
 Since v1.0, all Julia packages are installed in user home directories.

+- To use Jupyter notebook or JupyterLab, install the IJulia package in Julia and `build IJulia`.

 ## Jupyter